unvell/ReoGrid/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ```
 !!!
-Reproduce the bug is important !!!
+Remove this before you submit the issue !!!

-Post your code or upload a project to reproduce the bug
+Providing code or test projects to reproduce the bug is important.
-It's difficult to fix the bug without reproduce method
+We may close the issue without resolving it if it doesn't include any sample code or reproducing steps.

+Thank you for your cooperation!
 ```

-**Describe the bug**
+## Description
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
+## To Reproduce

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Edition**
+## Screenshots
+Press ctrl+v to copy and upload the snapshot images.

+## Edition
 Which edition of ReoGrid do you using?
  - Windows Form
  - WPF
- - Android

-**Environment (please complete the following information):**
+## Environment
  - OS: [e.g. Windows 10]
  - Language of OS: English

-**Additional context**
-Add any other context about the problem here.